isomerpages/mccy-iccs/index.md

           description: ""
           url: /programme-and-speakers/specialpresentation/
   - infopic:
-      title: What's in store this ICCS
+      title: How we connected at ICCS 2022
       description: We have many identities, intertwining and defining us as individuals.
 How can we unite despite our differences?
-Let’s explore through ICCS 2022.
+We explored this and more at ICCS 2022.
       button: Read more
       url: /iccs
       image: /images/18June2019ICCSPhotog1-399a.jpg